 Our School Day begins at 8:00A.M.
 Please arrive prior to this time in order to allow the child to enter the classroom without being hurried into a transition period.
+After 8:30 A.M. a staff member will walk your child to class, this applies to students in the Pre-K Wing.

-Morning Meeting is of the utmost importance and is a crucial part of our curriculum for all ages.
+Morning Meeting and Cultural Arts is of the utmost importance and is a crucial part of our curriculum for all ages.
 It is important that your child be present during this time.
 It is disruptive to the meeting, the group, and most importantly, your child, if you arrive late.
-Teachers will advise you of the Morning Meeting time frame.
+Teachers will advise you of the Morning Meeting and Cultural Arts time frame.